 The key to creating effective case studies is to think like readers – the clients you have and the ones you want to attract.
 The purpose isn’t to tout your expertise, at least not directly or overly, but to showcase how you’ve helped other clients facing similar problems or to seize comparable opportunities.

-I have spent most of my career working in and with professional and financial services firms on marketing and business development issues, and work with clients of Professional Services Marketing LLC on strategic marketing and communications strategies.
+I have spent most of my career working in and with professional and financial services firms on marketing and business development issues, and work with clients of PSM Marketing LLC on strategic marketing and communications strategies.